Rick Springfield: Music

 Springfield continued to write and record and, in 1981, released his next album, Working Class Dog.
 The album spawned the single "Jessie's Girl", a worldwide hit which peaked at No. 1 for two weeks in the U.S. on the Hot 100 and the Australian Kent Music Report singles chart.
 Springfield won the 1981 Grammy Award for Best Male Rock Vocal Performance.
 Working Class Dog reached No.7 on the Billboard 200.
 Another top 10 single from the album was the Sammy Hagar-penned "I've Done Everything for You".
 He had further success with the follow-up albums Success Hasn't Spoiled Me Yet (1982) and Living in Oz (1983).
 Springfield was frustrated with people in interviews mistaking him for Bruce Springsteen, expressed in the track "Bruce" on the album Beautiful Feelings (1984).
-In 1984, Springfield starred in his own movie, Hard to Hold, and recorded the majority of the material on the accompanying soundtrack.
+In 1984, Springfield starred in his own film, Hard to Hold, and recorded the majority of the material on the accompanying soundtrack.
 The soundtrack included a top-ten hit, "Love Somebody", as well as several moderately successful follow-up singles.
-However, the movie itself was not successful, and the soundtrack's success (though higher than that of the movie) paled in comparison to previous Springfield albums.
+However, the film itself was not successful, and the soundtrack's success, though higher than that of the film, paled in comparison to Springfield's previous albums.
 Nonetheless, Springfield released his next album Tao in 1985, scoring several modest hits from this release, including "State of the Heart" and "Celebrate Youth".
 That same year, Springfield was one of several performers who participated in the Live Aid charity concert.
 Around this time, he took a brief hiatus from recording.

+Between 1985 (After TAO) & 2020, Springfield still recorded and released nine studio albums.

 Springfield returned in 2020 via a one-off featured performance in the Coheed and Cambria single "Jessie's Girl 2", a sequel to the 1981 Springfield single "Jessie's Girl".

 In 2021, Springfield started hosting a weekly radio show on Sirius XM's "80s on 8" Channel called 'Working Class DJ with Rick Springfield', the musician spins eight songs around a theme.